hasksomatotoian/mentalist/instructions/F1_NEW_TOPICS.md

 - Group together posts that discuss the same topic.

-- Create a topic for every post, even if it means creating a topic for just one post.
+- Assign a topic to each post, even if it means creating a topic for just one post.

 - Avoid creating overly broad topics such as "Generic news"; aim to match the main topic of the post as closely as possible.

 - Create these properties for each topic:
   - TOPIC_TITLE: A short title describing the topic, no more than 8 words.
-  - TOPIC_SUMMARY: A summary of the content of all related posts, 50-80 words in length.
+  - TOPIC_SUMMARY: A summary of the content of all related posts, no more than 300 words in length.
-  - TOPIC_ANALYSIS: Your expert opinion on the topic, no more than 50-80 words.
+  - TOPIC_ANALYSIS: Empty text field.
   - TOPIC_RATING: A rating from 1 (most interesting) to 5 (least interesting) based on the priorities defined in the "My Interests" section above.

 # Output Format